sass/sass/proposal/color-4-new-spaces.md

 [normalizing]: #normalizing-color-channels

-This process accepts a list of `channels` to validate, and a color space `space` to normalize against.
+This process accepts a list of `channels` to validate, and a [known color space] `space` to normalize against.
 It throws an error if any channel is invalid for the color space, or returns a normalized list of valid channels otherwise.

 * If `channels` is not a list, throw an error.

+* If `space` is not a [known color space], throw an error.

 * Let `normal` be an empty list.

-* Let `known-space` be the result of [looking up a known color space] with the name `space`.

 * For each `channel` in `channels`:

-  * Let `key` be the name of `channel` in `space` if `known-space` is not null, and the index of `channel` in `channels` otherwise.
+  * Let `key` be the name of `channel` in `space`.

   * Let `valid` be the result of [validating] `channel` as `key` channel in `space`.